taku-n/taku-n.github.io/content/posts/vrchat.md

 Change its build mode into PC by "File -> Build Settings...".

-### Its face is too red.
+### Its face is too red in Quest.

-Change the shader of the face alpha to "VRChat/Mobile/Particles/Multiply".
+Change the shader of the face alpha from "Hidden/lilToonTransparent" to "VRChat/Mobile/Particles/Multiply".
 e.g. The name the shader is attached to is like "M_Face_alpha_from_blah-blah-blah" for Kikyo avatar.
+Caution: "VRChat/Mobile/Particles/Multiply" can not be seen by PC players.

 [https://twitter.com/till0196_vrchat/status/1364809328801193985](https://twitter.com/till0196_vrchat/status/1364809328801193985)
 [https://twitter.com/ring_say_rip/status/1364706722359562241](https://twitter.com/ring_say_rip/status/1364706722359562241)